salsita/inStyle/README.md

 No default skin.
 No useless grids.
 Very few opinions.

-A Stylus-based responsive CSS seed for UI developers that promotes high usability abstractions in favor of bootstrapism and hacking on overweight frameworks.
+A Stylus-based responsive CSS seed for hands-on UI developers that promotes high usability abstractions in favor of bootstrapism and hacking on overweight frameworks.

 ## Installation